-Sometimes I like to ‘take orders’ from my followers and readers and a few of you asked for a lectin-free chicken pot pie.
+Sometimes I like to ‘take orders’ from my followers and readers.
+A few of you asked for a lectin-free chicken pot pie.
 Never had one before, but I had plenty of the more European version ‘vol au vent’ and I was keen to give it a try.
 The result didn’t disappoint but I let you make it and be the judge.
 It passed my husband’s test though, which is a big deal.

 Classic comfort food made healthy